ZiqingZhao/ZiqingZhao.github.io/_posts/2019-04-10-feature-detection-and-matching.md

 rBRIEF restores high variance and low correlation by learning the sampling pattern:

 1. Build a dataset of 300k keypoints.
-2. Enumerate all possible binary tests formed by pairs of $5 \times 5$ subwindows inside the $31 \times 31$ patch ($M = 205{,}590$ candidates after removing duplicates).
+2. Enumerate all possible binary tests formed by pairs of $$5 \times 5$$ subwindows inside the $$31 \times 31$$ patch ($$M = 205{,}590$$ candidates after removing duplicates).
 3. For each test, evaluate its mean (distance from 0.5) and rank them.
-4. Perform a greedy selection: add the best test to the result set $R$, remove it from the candidate list $T$, and keep adding tests whose correlation with already-selected tests stays below a threshold.
+4. Perform a greedy selection: add the best test to the result set $$R$$, remove it from the candidate list $$T$$, and keep adding tests whose correlation with already-selected tests stays below a threshold.
 Increase the threshold if fewer than 256 tests survive.

 The resulting 256-bit descriptor maintains high variance around 0.5 and low inter-bit correlation, outperforming steered BRIEF.
-Using $5 \times 5$ subwindows (average intensities instead of single pixels) also improves noise robustness.
+Using $$5 \times 5$$ subwindows (average intensities instead of single pixels) also improves noise robustness.
 Experiments show that rBRIEF remains accurate even as SNR drops, whereas SIFT deteriorates quickly.

 ### 2.3 Summary